c3rb3ru5d3d53c/karton-unpacker/README.md

 Once you have completed installing `karton-unpacker`, try uploading the file `tests/shellcode.exe` to mwdb.

-If successful, you will see an file in relations with the name `unpacked`, this is the extracted shellcode to spawn `cmd.exe`.
+If successful, you will see a file in relations with the name `unpacked`, this is the extracted shellcode to spawn `cmd.exe`.

 # Contributing